syndesisio/syndesis-quickstarts/fhir/README.md

 ## What did we learn?

 * We learned how to Read and Update a record on a FHIR server.
-* We learned to navigate the complex FHIR API in the DataMapper and we mapped some fields.
+* We learned to navigate the complex FHIR API using JSON/XML in the DataMapper and we mapped some fields.